steveklabnik/jujutsu-tutorial/src/branching-merging-and-conflicts/merging.md

 This rebases a single revision with `-r`, to a certain destination revision, hence `-d`.
-Since our branch only had one revision, this would be the same as passing `-b xrslwzvq`, which would move the whole branch that revision is on, or `-s xrslqzvq`, which rebases that revision as well as all of its descendants.
+Since our branch only had one revision, this would be the same as passing `-b xrslwzvq`, which would move the whole branch that revision is on, or `-s xrslwzvq`, which rebases that revision as well as all of its descendants.

 We didn't get any output though.
 Let's look at our log: